jd-coderepos/llms4subjects/shared-task-datasets/GND/README.md

 The GND subjects taxonomy should be utilized by participants as a comprehensive knowledge base of subjects used for tagging TIB technical records.

-In addition to the json-Exports of the GND, the German national library (DNB) has created an **unofficial** Export of the GND from its native raw format into SKOS for the use within this shared Task.
-These exports are available aligned to the other files as a smaller version `GND-Subjects-tib-core_dnb-skos.ttl` and the full version with all subject terms (`GND Sachbegriff`) in the file `GND-Subjects-all_dnb-skos.ttl`.
+In addition to the json-Exports of the GND, the German National Library (DNB) has created an **unofficial** Export of the GND from its native raw format into SKOS for the use within this shared Task.
+These exports are aligned to the other files as a smaller version in the file `GND-Subjects-tib-core_dnb-skos.ttl` and the full version with all subject terms (`GND Sachbegriff`) in the file `GND-Subjects-all_dnb-skos.ttl`.

 Remarks on the SKOS-Mapping:

-  * All Labels are tagged with language code @de, which is of course not generally true.
-But there is simply no language tag on record-level in the gnd-native format.
+  * All Labels are tagged with language code @de, which is not generally true for all entities.
+There is simply no language tag on record-level in the gnd-native format.
   * the SKOS-relations broader/ narrower simplfy a system of more then a dozen relation types in the original PICA+ format
-  * what information we use to define a SKOS-Collection is somewhat arbitrary.
+  * what information is used to define a SKOS-Collection is disputable.
 In this export the gnd subject categories, also exported in the JSON-Files in the field `Classification Number`, are used to create the SKOS-Collections.
 See [the official releases](https://d-nb.info/standards/vocab/gnd/gnd-sc.html) for more information on GND subject categories.

 ## 📂 Repositories Included